A Truly Wild Orchard

 Goose Grazing

 Over time, Wild Orchard's tea plants were allowed to grow alongside weeds and other wild plants in order to build up a tough yet synergistic constitution.
-But during their first four or five years, they needed some protection from being choked out by the weeds.
-At the time, geese were being organically raised near the tea orchard.
-The farmers noticed that when the geese wandered through the tea fields, they would eat some of the sprouting weeds while leaving the green tea plants untouched.
-This was the beginning of a totally organic, chemical-free solution to their weed problem.
-The geese would also poop while wandering and grazing, which naturally fertilized the soil!
+But during their first few years when they were still a bit delicate, they needed some protection from being choked out by the weeds.
+At the time, geese were being organically raised near the tea plants.
+One day the farmers noticed that when the geese wandered through the tea fields, they would eat the sprouting weeds while leaving the green tea plants untouched.
+Furthermore, the geese would also poop while wandering and grazing, which naturally fertilized the soil.
+They were a completely organic and chemical-free contribution to maintaining the weeds under control and enriching the soil.
+Of course this was not without its challenges.
+While grazing and wandering through the fields, the geese would sometimes trample over the young green tea plants and create muddy pockets where tea plants could no longer grow.
+Fortunately, as the tea trees grew stronger and were eventually able to thrive alongside the weeds, the geese were relieved of their weeding duties which resolved the trampling issue.
+But this was all part of the constantly sprouting challenges the farmers persevered through in order to sustain the land as naturally as possible.

-As the tea trees continued to thrive among the weeds, native plants, other perennial trees and organic geese, the soil grew intensely richer and healthier.
-This attracted even more organic life, like insects and native wild animals like egrets, hawks, deer, rabbits, lizards, and many more, each contributing to and benefiting from this growing ecosystem.
+As the tea trees continued to thrive among the weeds, native plants, other perennial trees, the soil grew intensely richer and healthier.
+This attracted even more organic life, like insects and native wild animals (e.g. egrets, hawks, deer, rabbits, lizards, and many more), each contributing to and benefiting from the growing ecosystem.

 20 Years Untouched

-Our partner farmers started their island green tea with more challenges and questions than answers.
-Perhaps the most important and difficult challenge was that once the green tea seeds were planted and began to grow, the farmers had to leave them largely untouched for as long as possible, which meant minimal production and income.
+Our partner farmers started their tea farm with more challenges and questions than answers.
+Perhaps the most important and difficult challenge was that once the tea seeds were planted and began to grow, the farmers had to leave them largely untouched for as long as possible.
 This turned out to be 20 years.
-During that time, they only produced a very small amount of green tea for sales, just enough to help keep the farm going, while they continued to plant more seeds and grow more tea trees.
-Their labor centered on protecting and preserving the green tea trees rather than adding manmade inputs to them in order to maximize production.
-In other words, the farmers devoted themselves to growing the purest, healthiest tea they could by surrounding the tea trees with the best of nature—and then staying out of the way.
+During that time, their labor centered on protecting and preserving the green tea trees rather than adding manmade inputs in order to maximize production.
+In other words, in order to create the incredible teas Wild Orchard presents today, the farmers devoted themselves to developing the purest, healthiest tea plants they could by protecting them and surrounding them with the best of nature—and then staying out of the way.

-Today the tea trees continue to thrive, and many of them are now very tall and overgrown, creating a kind of "green tea forest."
+Today the tea trees continue to thrive, and many of them are now exceptionally tall and overgrown, creating a kind of "green tea forest."

-As was since the beginning of the farm, there is still no manmade irrigation system because the green tea trees are entirely and plentifully watered by the island's natural rainfall and constant mist from the surrounding ocean.
+Since the beginning of the farm to this day, the farm has no manmade irrigation system because the tea trees are plentifully watered by the island's natural rainfall and constant mist from the surrounding ocean.
 The soil is fertilized purely by leftover tea tree scraps—nothing else.
-Wild native animals and insects are seen throughout the tea fields on a regular basis, which our partner farmers continue to share with us through photographs, video clips and stories.
-When Wild Orchard was first established as their exclusive international distributor, we knew we needed a name that would simply and correctly reflect what made this tea so special: that it was not only organically and regeneratively grown by uncompromising standards but also entrusted to nature for decades until it became, in a word, wild
+Wild native animals and insects are seen throughout the tea fields every day, which our partner farmers continue to share with us through photographs, video clips and stories.
+When Wild Orchard became the farm's exclusive international distributor, we knew we needed a name that would simply and correctly reflect what made this tea so special.
+We wanted it to be felt that this tea was not only organically and regeneratively grown by uncompromising standards, but also entrusted to nature for decades until it became, in a word, wild.

-Wild silvergrass growing amidst the green tea trees on our partner tea farm
+Wild silvergrass growing amidst the tea plants on our partner tea farm

 Whether a farm has just taken the first steps or is further along the regenerative journey, it's all part of the overall effort to grow food that is truly healthy and nourishing, and that helps to regenerate the earth from the damage that's been done to it.
 And, we believe there is always room for improvement.
 Wild Orchard and our partner farm continue to strive for better understanding and practices, and welcome opportunities to work with likeminded people in order to improve and support regenerative organic farming everywhere.